CSUFresno-UnmannedSystemsResearchTeam/UTM-Software_atlas/README.md

 # Introduction to ATLAS
-ATLAS or it's fullname Autonomous Traffic and Logistic Automated System is a unmanned traffic managment system and mission planner.
+ATLAS or it's fullname Autonomous Traffic and Logistic Alignment System is a unmanned traffic managment system and mission planner.

 # Purpose